Kenya Unveils Plans For Nationwide E-Bike Scheme

 Ruto said Kenya currently had 1,000 of the new e-bikes, with another 10,000 on their way, and that Spiro had established a plant with the capacity to assemble 1,000 of the vehicles daily.

-About two million motorbikes are on the roads in Kenya, he said, mostly "boda bodas" or two-wheeled taxis that are commonly used across the continent.
+About 2mn motorbikes are on the roads in Kenya, he said, mostly“boda bodas” or two-wheeled taxis that are commonly used across the continent.

-Electric motorcycles are seen during the national launch of an electric motorcycle project dubbed e-bodaboda at Kenyan Coastal city of Mombon September 1, 2023.
-(Photo by AFP)

 “The adoption of electric mobility is a high-priority intervention to address the challenges of pollution, adverse health effects, and fuel costs,” Ruto said.